 1. Ask for Recommendations

 While it seems pretty straightforward, many companies turn to external resources like LinkedIn, Jobsdb or Jobthai before asking their internal teams for referrals.
 In doing so, they miss the chance to tap into a huge network that’s already established by their team members.
-Additionally, referrals are one of the most cost efficient candidate sourcing techniques because they don’t require the use of job boards.
+Additionally, referrals are one of the most cost-efficient candidates sourcing techniques because they don’t require the use of job boards.

 Team members are great resources for hiring recommendations because they know the company culture – and often the needs of the position – much more intimately than an online service or recruitment firm.
 Plus, when involved in the recruitment process, employees are more likely to feel a connection and loyalty to the company and to you.